Banner image placeholder

 Bispecific Antibody Development

-Transfer or induction of neo- or tumour-associated antigen specific T-cells can be a core element of successful immunotherapy.
-However, clinical translation of adoptive cell therapy is technically difficult, expensive, and associated with high regulato...
+Transfer or induction of neo- or tumor-associated antigen specific T-cells can be a core element of successful immunotherapy.
+However, clinical translation of adoptive cell therapy is technically difficult, expensive, and associated with high regulator...

 Contact